coddinkn/plot/README.md

-# plot
+# ramble
-A compiler for a scheme like language implemented in Haskell targeting x86_64
+A compiler for a (currently) lisp like language.
+Implemented in Haskell targeting x86_64.